 16 green beans, trimmed and cut in ½-inch pieces

 6 tablespoons extra virgin olive oil

-3 large garlic cloves, finely chopped
+1 garlic clove, finely chopped

 Salt and freshly ground black pepper to taste

 2 large tomatoes (about 1¼ pounds), sliced into rounds

 ½ pound fresh ricotta cheese